 You haven't really been broken in as a cat owner until this otherwise lovable ball of fluff tries to trip you once in a while.
-The stealthy zigzag saunter in your path as you try to get from Point A to Point B has a meaning other than your cat proving how much floor space he can cover in one journey.
-The reasons he does this can vary from a simple attention-getting gesture to a reminder that you need to fill the food bowl.
+The stealthy zigzag saunter in your path as you try to get from Point A to Point B has a meaning other than your cat proving how much floor space they can cover in one journey.
+The reasons your cat does this can vary from a simple attention-getting gesture to a reminder that you need to fill the food bowl.

 Bossy cats usually show signs in addition to the 100-foot-trip, such as taking a seat in the middle of an open newspaper or nibbling a pet parent's toes to get them out of bed in the morning.
 Keep hormonal aggression at bay by getting your cats spayed or neutered.

 For all of their skills, cats lack the ability to wave a pennant to tell you that something's up.
 How they get your attention can differ based on your cat's personality.
 The vocal types may yowl while tactile felines may just prod you with a soft poke of a paw.

-Sometime between arriving home from work and settling down for an evening movie you forgot to pop a can for his highness.
+Sometime between arriving home from work and settling down for an evening movie you forgot to pop a can for his or her highness.
 Your cat is here to remind you that it's mealtime.
-If the zigzagging is especially noticeable as you get within a stone's throw of the kitchen, your cat is telling you to follow his nose and get cracking on that food preparation.
+If the zigzagging is especially noticeable as you get within a stone's throw of the kitchen, your cat is telling you to follow their nose and get cracking on that food preparation.
 This can be accompanied by other signs as well, such as an interminable cat stare or poking your shin with his claw.

 If your cat is constantly begging for food even outside of mealtime, and this is a behavior that's just developed or is accompanied by weight loss, consult your veterinarian.
-A ravenous appetite can be a sign of diabetes, hyperthyroidism or maldigestion.
+A ravenous appetite can be a sign of diabetes, hyperthyroidism, or maldigestion.